An Ultimate Guide to All Beaches in Malta

 An Ultimate Guide to all beaches in Malta

-Golden Bay / Guide to all beaches in Malta
+Golden Bay / Best beaches in Malta

-It is the second most popular beach in Malta after Mellieha Bay, offering a variety of water sports and entertainment whilst also being a blue flag awarded beach.
+It is the second most popular beach in Malta after Mellieha Bay, offering a variety of water sports and entertainment whilst also being a blue flag-awarded beach.

 An Ultimate Guide to all beaches in Malta

-Għajn Tuffieħa (Maltese for ‘Apple’s Eye’, also known as Riviera bay)
+Ghajn Tuffieha (Maltese for ‘Apple’s Eye’, also known as Riviera bay)

 An Ultimate Guide to all beaches in Malta